dryals/varroa-demography/README.md

   - bash scripts calculate 2D site frequency spectra for populations, create a filestructure for `fastsimcoal` results, run simulations, and finally compile simulations that resulted in maximum liklihood outcomes
-  - `template.est` and `template.tpl` are example parameter files which each need to be provided for each population in the (respective population subdirectory), completed with population sample sizes (as in subdir `/pops_bystate`)
+  - `template.est` and `template.tpl` are example parameter files which each need to be provided for each population in the (respective population subdirectory), completed with population sample sizes (as in subdir `pops_bystate`)
 - 7_diversity
+  - scripts within calculate various summary statistics for genetic diversity
+  - global and by-population statistics are calculated seperately in their respective directories, following similar workflows
+  - statistics are calculated within 10000bp windows, then averaged across populations and globally in `thetas.Rmd`
+  - heterozygosity is calculated per individual across all sites (`pops/3_het_est.sh`) and across only sites passing the Hardy-Weinberg filter created during PCA (`het_hwe/0_het_est_hwe.sh`).
+These are averaged across populations and globally in `estimate_heterozygosity.Rmd`
 - 8_mapping
   - script for producing map in figure 1a
   - `map` subdirectory contains (large) data file not included in this repository.
 This